 The shop is the hub of the department when it comes to building shows and loading them into the two theater spaces.
 It is well equipped with a wide variety of tools for wood and metalworking, as well as prop building.
 This room is where students will help build shows when they are enrolled in TA18, or learn the basics of stagecraft and painting in classes like TA20 or TA21.

-Cast members and students in the Makeup class will find the dressing rooms full of well-lit vanity mirrors, sinks, and restrooms for applying stage makeup and readying themselves for shows.
+Cast members and students in the Makeup class will find the dressing rooms full of well-lit vanity mirrors, sinks, and restrooms for learning the art of stage make-up and for applying stage makeup to ready themselves for performances.